ericbieri/particle-boron-ublox-fw-programmer/README.md

 I'm sharing the PCB design on  OSH Park.
 OSH Park produces high quality PCBs for little money.
 OSH Park [Boron-ublox-FW-Programmer](https://oshpark.com/shared_projects/7IBDIvOl).

 The programmer can be built with either USB jack or USB cable, depending on which fits best your needs.
 For the version with USB cable I used one of the USB cables that Particle supplied with their development kits.
-I recommend to use a hot air gun to solder the USB jack.
+I recommend using a hot air gun to solder the USB jack.

 ![Programmer with USB jack](Hardware/Doc/Images/Boron_FW_Progr_01.JPG) Programmer with USB jack | ![Programmer with USB cable](Hardware/Doc/Images/Boron_FW_Progr_02.JPG) Programmer with USB cable |